barrerkat/JSSIMPLECALC/README.md

 # JSSIMPLECALC
-Here is the link to the hosted page
+Here is the link to the hosted page: https://barrerkat.github.io/JSSIMPLECALC/